|

 Services.
 The dark black lines that separate

-software and services have greyed.
+software and services have grayed.
 On the one hand are

 product companies like Oracle who offer a rich suite of